lehome-official/lehome-challenge/README.md

 ## 🚀 Quick Start

 > ⚠️ **IMPORTANT**:
 > For Ubuntu version and GPU-related settings, please refer to the [IsaacSim 5.1.0 Documentation](https://docs.isaacsim.omniverse.nvidia.com/5.1.0/installation/requirements.html).
+And the simulation currently only supports CPU devices.

 ### 1. Installation
-We offer two installation methods: Docker and UV for submission and local evaluation.
+We offer two installation methods: UV and Docker for submission and local evaluation.

+#### Use UV

+The simulation environment is based on the IssacLab and LeRobot repositories; please refer to [UV installation guide](docs/installation.md).

 #### Use Docker

 ***Docker is not ready yet; please use uv for Installation for now.***

-#### Use UV

-The simulation environment is based on the IssacLab and LeRobot repositories; please refer to [UV installation guide](docs/installation.md).

 ### 2. Assets & Data Preparation